 When deciding whether to allow an app to collect data, the Otonomo-Edison Research study found that the most important factors that drivers consider are:

 On the anonymization front, connected car data presents numerous new complexities.
 Considerations include:

 When communicating with drivers and asking for consent, data generators need to be sure that they are addressing these and other considerations in their data anonymization strategies as well as with consent management technology.

 The journey to creating new value from the growing amount of vehicle data starts by setting an ambition and charting a path to success.
-Most companies are performing “random acts of science” rather than focusing the organization on an aligned ambition.
+Most companies are performing “random acts of science” rather than focusing the organisation on an aligned ambition.
 Leaders should understand both consumer trends and potential disruptors in order to uncover winning ideas.
 With that foundation in place, they can then set new aspirations and establish a portfolio of concepts to guide value creation.
-These concepts can be organized into three segments with a well-established framework called the Innovation Ambition Matrix,5 which can enable an organization to think through monetization concepts across varying levels of abstraction from the current business model.
+These concepts can be organised into three segments with a well-established framework called the Innovation Ambition Matrix,5 which can enable an organisation to think through monetisation concepts across varying levels of abstraction from the current business model.

 As companies move from concepts to tactical plans, they should ask several key questions for each opportunity they identify, including:

 Getting started isn’t as easy as simply picking a team and starting a conversation.
 The best innovation can come from a cross-functional team that is highly skilled in today’s business environment, enlightened by external research and willing to challenge their own thinking.

 Deloitte’s global automotive team helps automotive companies execute innovative ideas in exceptional ways.
 We offer a global, integrated approach combined with business and industry knowledge to help our clients excel anywhere in the world.